Ontario West Shore Railway

-The Ontario West Shore Railway is a historic railway that operated in Ontario, Canada.
+The Ontario West Shore Railway is a historic railway that was constructed in Ontario, Canada, which collapsed in a spectacular fraud.

 The company started construction on a railway line between Goderich and Kincardine in the early 1900s, but the line was never completed.
-The company's president was J. W. Moyes of Toronto, Ontario.
-Moyes was neither wealthy nor a railroad man.
+The company's president was J. W. Moyes of Toronto, Ontario, a consulting engineer and previously the general manager of the Metropolitan Railway.